MSLNZ/msl-package-manager/docs/api_usage.rst

    >>> pkg_dict = pm.helper.installed()
    >>> pkg_dict
-   {'msl-loadlib': ['0.2.3', 'Load a shared library (and access a 32-bit library from 64-bit Python)'], 'msl-package-manager': ['1.0.0', 'Install, uninstall, list and create MSL packages']}
+   {'msl-loadlib': ['0.2.3', 'Load a shared library (and access a 32-bit library from 64-bit Python)'], 'msl-package-manager': ['1.0.0', 'Install, uninstall, update, list and create MSL packages']}
    >>> for pkg, info in pkg_dict.items():
    ...     print(pkg, info)
    ...
-   msl-loadlib ['0.2.3', 'Load a shared library (and access a 32-bit library from 64-bit Python)'] msl-package-manager ['1.0.0', 'Install, uninstall, list and create MSL packages']
+   msl-loadlib ['0.2.3', 'Load a shared library (and access a 32-bit library from 64-bit Python)'] msl-package-manager ['1.0.0', 'Install, uninstall, update, list and create MSL packages']

 Uninstall the **msl-loadlib** package